msolorio/aws_solutions_architect_exam_notes/notes/13-deployment-and-management/intro.md

 - can manage updates and dependancies
 - can be used to delete an entire stack

+The only required field in a CloudFormation template is **Resources**

 ---

 ## CloudFormation - Components